AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 <InlineAlert variant="info" slots="text1, text2" />

-Please note that, according to the documentation, `translation` is **relative to the node's parent container**: in other words, we're capturing the position of the `MediaContainerNode` with respect to its parent.
-How can we be sure, then, that the line will be drawn in the right place?
+Please note that, according to the documentation, `translation` is **relative to the node's parent container**: in other words, you're capturing the position of the `MediaContainerNode` with respect to its parent.
+How can you be sure, then, that the line will be drawn in the right place?

-The answer is that the `insertionParent` property of the `Editor` class—that we use to append the `hLine`—is a special node that always points to the current insertion point in the scenegraph.
-In this case, we're adding the line to the same parent container of the selected node, so `hLine` will be positioned correctly with respect to the object it measures: both the `MediaContainerNode` and the `LineNode` will be `children` of _the same parent_, therefore sharing _the same relative coordinate space_.
+The answer is that the `insertionParent` property of the `Editor` class—that you use to append the `hLine`—is a special node that always points to the current insertion point in the scenegraph.
+In this case, you're adding the line to the same parent container of the selected node, so `hLine` will be positioned correctly with respect to the object it measures: both the `MediaContainerNode` and the `LineNode` will be `children` of _the same parent_, therefore sharing _the same relative coordinate space_.

 The line is there, but it lacks the proper endpoints.
-The reference helps us out again: the `LineNode` has a [`startArrowHeadType`](/references/document-sandbox/document-apis/classes/LineNode.md#startarrowheadtype) and [`endArrowHeadType`](/references/document-sandbox/document-apis/classes/LineNode.md#endarrowheadtype) properties, whose value is an enumerable provided by the [`ArrowHeadType`](/references/document-sandbox/document-apis/enums/ArrowHeadType.md) constant.[^3] There are several options available: I'm going to pick `triangularFilled`.
+The reference helps us out again: the `LineNode` has a [`startArrowHeadType`](/references/document-sandbox/document-apis/classes/LineNode.md#startarrowheadtype) and [`endArrowHeadType`](/references/document-sandbox/document-apis/classes/LineNode.md#endarrowheadtype) properties, whose value is an enumerable provided by the [`ArrowHeadType`](/references/document-sandbox/document-apis/enums/ArrowHeadType.md) constant.[^3] There are several options available: let's pick `triangularFilled`.

 ```js
 // ...